intel-iot-devkit/how-to-code-samples/doorbell/java/README.md

 ![](./../../images/java/project name.png)

-You now need to connect to your Intel® Edison board from your computer to send code to it.
+You now need to connect to your Intel Edison board from your computer to send code to it.
-Choose a name for the connection and enter the IP address of the Intel® Edison board in the "Target Name" field.
+Choose a name for the connection and enter the IP address of the Intel Edison board in the "Target Name" field.
 You can also try to Search for it using the "Search Target" button.
 Click finish when you are done.

 ![](./../../images/java/Target connection.png)

 You have successfully created an empty project.
 You now need to copy the source files and the config file to the project.
-Drag all of the files from your git repository's "src" folder into the new project's src folder in Intel® System Studio IoT Edition.
+Drag all of the files from your git repository's "src" folder into the new project's src folder in Intel System Studio IoT Edition.
 Make sure previously auto-generated main class is overridden.

 The project uses the following external jars: [httpcore-4.4.3](http://repo1.maven.org/maven2/org/apache/httpcomponents/httpcore/4.4.3/httpcore-4.4.3.jar), [httpclient-4.5.1](http://repo1.maven.org/maven2/org/apache/httpcomponents/httpclient/4.5.1/httpclient-4.5.1.jar).
 These can be found in the Maven Central Repository.
 Create a "jars" folder in the project's root directory, and copy all needed jars in this folder.
 In Intel® System Studio IoT Edition, select all jar files in "jars" folder and  right click -> Build path -> Add to build path